Fire. Smoke. Meat.

 Beef ribs are HUGE and have a sinewy connective tissue that demands a low n slow cook to break it down and make the ribs tender and fall-off-the-bone.

-Full of beefy flavor, somewhat briskety, and when cooked right oozing with juices: Nothing says cookout like a huge slab of succulent beef short ribs – also known as a ‘Jacobs Ladder’ – smoking away on the barbecue all afternoon.
+Full of beefy flavor, somewhat briskety, and when cooked right oozing with juices: Nothing says cookout like a huge slab of succulent, slow cooked beef short ribs – also known as a ‘Jacobs Ladder’ – smoking away on the barbecue all afternoon.

 Another poor relative of the elegant tenderloin until it meets smoke!